-We very briefly mention North Africa, one of the most sought-after tourist destinations in Egypt and Morocco, but in terms of true nature and unforgettable experiences, you can only find in South Africa.
+We very briefly mention North Africa, one of the most sought-after tourist destinations in Egypt and Morocco, but regarding true nature and unforgettable experiences, you can only find in South Africa.

-Whether you are up for pleasure and enjoyment in Africa or you are basically planning to land in the land in order to find out the truth about this culturally rich part of the planet, you need to have a clear understanding of the best places to set your foot on arrival.
-These are the places that will give you the true image of Africa as a continent and Africa as formerly misconceived part of the world.
+Whether you are up for pleasure and enjoyment in Africa or you are planning to land on the land to find out the truth about this culturally vibrant part of the planet, you need to have a clear understanding of the best places to set your foot on arrival.
+These are the places that will give you the real image of Africa as a continent and Africa as formerly misconceived part of the world.

-Regardless of your personal preferences, be sure to find something thrilling in any, and certainly, most of the African countries.
+Regardless of your personal preferences, be sure to find something thrilling in any, and indeed, most of the African countries.

 Here are some places I would unreservedly recommend for you and the specific reasons to visit them: